 Types of head and neck cancer

-There are 5 main types of head and neck cancer, each named according to the part of the body where they develop.
+There are 5 major types of head and neck cancer, each named according to the part of the body where they develop.
 For more information about a specific type, visit the guide dedicated to that type of head and neck cancer on this same website.

 Laryngeal and hypopharyngeal cancer.
 The larynx is commonly called the voice box.
 This tube-shaped organ in the neck is important for breathing, talking, and swallowing.
 It is located at the top of the windpipe, or trachea.
 The hypopharynx is also called the gullet.
 It is the lower part of the throat that surrounds the larynx.
 Read more about laryngeal and hypopharyngeal cancer.

 Nasal cavity and paranasal sinus cancer.
 The nasal cavity is the space just behind the nose where air passes on its way to the throat.
 The paranasal sinuses are the air-filled areas that surround the nasal cavity.
 Read more about nasal cavity and paranasal sinus cancer.